vkargov/funkeys/ReadMe.txt

 ========================================================================

 Currently: makes Enter function as the Control key if another key is pressed together with it.
 That's it.

+Ideally maybe some day:
+An actual key remapper.

+Defects:
 Doesn't work with some games that capture input directly, and has a complicated relationship with IMEs laden with mishaps and misunderstandings.
 I think you need to actually write a new driver to fix that.

-Ideally maybe some day:
-An actual key remapper.
+"Early alpha" aka broken pos.

 funkeys.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.